Home

 Most Canadians send Christmas Cards to their friends and relations, as it is a nice way of keeping in touch with old neighbours and distant family members.

-In recent years the personal computer has become more common-place in many Canadian homes, and greetings these days are often sent via E-mail.
+In recent years the personal computer has become more common-place in many Canadian homes, and greetings these days are often sent via e-mail.

 In the weeks leading up to Christmas in Canada people here in Southern Ontario spend time shopping for Christmas gifts.
-Most people buy toys for the children in their lives, many people also purchase cosmetics, clothing and jewelery for their loved ones.
+Most people buy toys for the children in their lives, many people also purchase cosmetics, clothing and jewellery for their loved ones.

-Santa Here in Canada, most Children receive gifts from Santa Claus - who, in case you didn't know it, lives at the North Pole!
+Here in Canada, most Children receive gifts from Santa Claus - who, in case you didn't know it, lives at the North Pole!

 Canadian children can write to him at his home address.